rainapatterson/NumberGuessingGame/README.md

 # NumberGuessingGame
-Understadning Erros in JavaScript code using developer tools
+Understadning erros in JavaScript code using developer tools